 The Parent ego state is comprised of the behaviours, thoughts and feelings copied from our parents, or other parental figures.
 Our Parent is made up of hidden and overt messages such as ‘you / I should’, ‘under no circumstances’, ‘always’ and ‘never forget’, ‘don’t lie, cheat, steal’.
 Our parent is formed by external events and influences upon us as we grow through early childhood.
-As functioning adults we have the ability to change the messages, but it does require awareness and effort.
+As functioning adults, we have the ability to change the messages, but it does require awareness and effort.

 ‘Adult’ describes our ability to think and determine action for ourselves based upon the ‘here and now’.
 It draws on our understanding and analysis of our external and internal environment.
 In addition, the Adult in us is the means by which we keep our Parent and Child in check.

 This is the ego state in which individuals behave, feel and think similarly to how they did as a child.
 For example, a person who receives a poor evaluation at work may respond by looking at the floor, or crying, or getting angry.
-The Child is the expression of feelings, thoughts and emotional that are being replayed from childhood.
+The Child is the expression of feelings, thoughts and emotions that are being replayed from childhood.

 Developments on the Parent Adult Child theory